tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/计费说明/计费方式/按量计费说明_intl_en.md

 >!
 All the dates and time for settlements and transactions under your Tencent Cloud account are based on Beijing Time (UTC + 08:00).

-Tencent Cloud's post-paid billing account provides you with a better experience by extending a credit limit, allowing you to spend within the credit limit for any Tencent Cloud services.
-We will automatically charge the bill amount using your default payment method bound with your post-paid account based on your billing cycle.
+Tencent Cloud's postpaid billing account provides you with a better experience by extending a credit limit, allowing you to spend within the credit limit for any Tencent Cloud services.
+We will automatically charge the bill amount using your default payment method bound with your postpaid account based on your billing cycle.
 You can also make an early payment.
 Once the bill is paid successfully, your available credit will be restored.

 ## Postpaid account information
 ### Initial Credit
 Initial credit is the credit offered by Tencent Cloud according to a customer's credit rating, which will increase with successful payments.

 ### Available Credit
-Available credit is the current available amount of credit within the billing cycle, and you can purchase any Tencent Cloud services if you have a surplus amount of available credit in your post-paid billing account.
+Available credit is the current available amount of credit within the billing cycle, and you can purchase any Tencent Cloud services if you have a surplus amount of available credit in your postpaid billing account.
 Available credit is a variable, which can run out if there is a large bill pending.

 Available Credit = Credit limit - unsettled amount - outstanding balance - deposit